siri1404/GreenLens-Edge-AI/README.md

     3. Add the slug to the `workspace_slug` variable in config.yaml

 ### Usage
-You can use either a terminal or gradio chat interface to talk with the chatbot.
-After completing setup, run the appropriate app from the command line:
+You have the option to use a terminal or gradio chat interface the talk with the bot.
+After completing setup, run the app you choose from the command line:
 ```
 # terminal
 python src/terminal_chatbot.py